Niro646/Product-Manager-REStful-Web-Services/README.md

     Get all categories
     Get Category by ID
     Update a Category by ID
-    Delete a Product by ID
+    Delete a Category by ID
     Route Not Found
     Additional Endpoints